avrbanac/preequalization/README.md

 # Pre-equalization (PreEq) - under development!
-Docsis 2.0 / 3.0 pre-equalization library for parsing and processing of the CM upstream PreEq strings.
+DOCSIS 2.0 / 3.0 pre-equalization library for parsing and processing of the CM upstream PreEq strings.
 These hex strings are converted into energy coefficients (taps) so that line quality KPIs can be calculated.

 Together with the library there is also a small java FX based application to test parsing and calculated values (time